-More people are getting boosters than new COVID-19 vaccinations.
+More people are getting boosters than new Covid-19 vaccinations.
 And others could soon become eligible for an additional shot

 About 28 million children 5 to 11 could soon become eligible to get vaccinated if the FDA authorizes shots for this age group and if the CDC recommends it.

-Getting most children vaccinated against Covid-19 will “play a major role” in slowing the spread of disease, Dr. Anthony Fauci said Wednesday.
+Surgeon General Dr. Vivek Murthy talked with CNN on Thursday morning about children and the disease.

-“If we can get the overwhelming majority of those 28 million children vaccinated, I think that would play a major role in diminishing the spread of infection in the community,” said Fauci, who is chief medical adviser to President Joe Biden and director of the National Institute of Allergy and Infectious Diseases.
+“If you look at the toll on our children, it is quite signficant,” Murthy said, noting hundreds of deaths and thousands of hospitalizations among kids and the countless interruptions of schools and activities.

-“That’s one of the reasons why we want to do as best as we can to get those children from 5 to 11 vaccinated.”
+Getting most children vaccinated will “play a major role” in slowing the spread, Fauci said Wednesday.

-And when they do roll out, the US surgeon general wants to make vaccines available to children as soon as possible, he said.
+“If we can get the overwhelming majority of those 28 million children vaccinated, I think that would play a major role in diminishing the spread of infection in the community,” said Fauci, chief medical adviser to President Joe Biden.